-English 1.-M., W. and F. at 12 noon.
-The Department Department.
+English 1 .- M., W. and F. at 12 noon

-For students taking a first year class in English for a degree in Arts, Science or Commerce.
+For students taking a first-year class in English for a degree in Arts, Science or Commerce.
+English 1 in several sections, in one of which particular attention is paid to students whose native language is not English.

-An introduction to English Literature through the great writers.
+An introduction to English literature through the great writers.
 Written exercises will be required throughout the session.
+Conferences for discussion of assigned readings and exercises may be required.